brz-admin/adtui/README.md

 - ✨ New: Account and password expiry alerts
 - ✨ New: Undo support for operations
 - ✨ New: AD Recycle Bin integration
+- ✨ New: Comprehensive user account creation and copy functionality
 - 🔧 Improved: Separation of concerns (services layer)
 - 🔧 Improved: Command handler pattern
 - 🔧 Improved: Type hints throughout